ApteryxXYZ/Day-Log/README.md

 ## Read

-Reads and outputs an entire log file, or using the options, can just output the last number lines.
+Reads and outputs the last 15 lines of a log file, or using the options, can output any number of lines.

 ### Usage